-- (A) The term "Grantor" means the owner or operator who enters into this Agreement and any successors or assigns of the Grantor. - (B) The term "Trustee" means the Trustee who enters into this Agreement and any successor Trustee. - Section 2.
-Identification of Facilities and Cost Estimates This Agreement pertains to the facilities and cost estimates identified on attached Schedule A [on Schedule A, for each facility list the EPA identification number, name, address, and the current closure and/or post-closure cost estimates, and/or corrective action, or portions thereof, for which financial assurance is demonstrated by this Agreement]. - Section 3.
-Establishment of Fund The grantor and the trustee hereby establish a trust fund, the "Fund", for the benefit of the Colorado Department of Public Health and Environment, Hazardous Materials and Waste Management Division.
-The grantor and the trustee intend that no third party have access to the fund except as herein provided.
-The fund is established initially as consisting of the property which is acceptable to the trustee, described in Schedule B attached hereto.
-Such property and any other property subsequently transferred to the trustee is referred to as the fund, together with all earnings and profits thereon, less any payments or distributions made by the trustee pursuant to this Agreement.
+- (A) The term "Grantor" means the owner or operator who enters into this Agreement and any successors or assignors of the Grantor. - (B) The term "Trustee" means the Trustee who enters into this Agreement and any successor Trustee. - Section 2.
+Identification of facilities and cost estimates This Agreement pertains to the facilities and cost estimates identified on attached Schedule A [on Schedule A, for each facility list the name, address, and the current closure and/or post closure cost estimates, and/or corrective action, or portions thereof, for which financial assurance is demonstrated by this Agreement]. - Section 3.
+Establishment of Fund.
+The Grantor and the Trustee hereby establish a trust fund, the "Fund", for the benefit of the department.
+The Grantor and the Trustee intend that no third party have access to the Fund except as herein provided.
+The Fund is established initially as consisting of the property which is acceptable to the Trustee, described in Schedule B attached hereto.
+Such property and any other property subsequently transferred to the Trustee is referred to as the Fund, together with all earnings and profits thereon, less any payments or distributions made by the Trustee pursuant to this Agreement.

-The fund shall be held by the trustee, IN TRUST, as hereinafter provided.
-The trustee shall not be responsible nor shall it undertake any responsibility for the amount or adequacy of, nor any duty to collect from the grantor, any payments necessary to discharge any liabilities of the grantor established by the Department.
+The Fund shall be held by the Trustee, IN TRUST, as hereinafter provided.
+The Trustee shall not be responsible nor shall it undertake any responsibility for the amount or adequacy of, nor any duty to collect from the Grantor, any payments necessary to discharge any liabilities of the Grantor established by the department.